• Skip to primary navigation

 • Chop and prepare all vegetables, herbs, and toppings.

-• Place 1 tbsp of oil* in a large skillet or wok-style pan.
+• Place 1 tablespoon of oil* in a large skillet or wok-style pan.
 Add the hard vegetables first (cabbage and broccoli).
 Let them cook over high heat for 3 - 5 minutes.
 Add the softer vegetables (corn and red peppers) and cook for another 3 or 4 minutes until tender crisp.

 *If oil-free cooking, add the vegetables and then a splash of water or broth as needed to prevent sticking.